- Looking to buy a new crossover?

 Wanting a crossover doesn't have to mean buying a beast of a car that blocks sunlight from your lounge window.
 There are plenty of small SUVs and compact cars on the UK market currently, offering good practicality and entertaining driving, as well as comfort and luxury.

-Read on to find out the Parkers pick of the best small SUVs on sale in the UK - click on the links below to jump to your favourites or scroll down to read about all of the crossovers on our list.
-We've ordered the best crossovers alphabetically rather than by preference:
+Read on to find out the Parkers pick of the best crossovers and small SUVs on sale in the UK - click on the links below to jump to your favourites or scroll down to read about them all.
+We've ordered them alphabetically rather than by preference:

 The BMW X1 might not be the newest crossover on this list, and it might be an entry-level BMW, but it's still a worthy contender for your consideration.
 It's a practical car, and a bit more sporty than your average SUV.
 There is plenty of tech and gear available if you want to spend a bit more, and obviously you get the badge appeal of BMW.
 It handles sharply, as you'd expect from the brand, despite being an SUV.
 And you do get that high-quality interior that we love the BMW for.
 Plus, there is a lot of room in the rear seats, and the boot is generous too.